sulinhuang/musicplayer/privacypolicyen.md

 Users shall not use Oriole for illegal purposes.

-K Music Player itself does not get the user's contact information and does not send it to servers other than iCloud.privacypolicy
+Oriole itself does not get the user's contact information and does not send it to servers other than iCloud.privacypolicy